 - Great YouTube channel of video tutorials to accelerate users' learning

-With Glide you can build an app in just a matter of 5 minutes (as it says on the site) and I can attest that this is certainly possible.
+With Glide, you can build no code mobile apps in just a matter of 5 minutes (as it says on the site) and I can attest that this is certainly possible.

-To accelerate your learning + use case to developing an app, Glide has an amazing template library where you can develop apps for any category.
+To accelerate your learning + use case to developing an app, Glide has an amazing template library where you can develop mobile apps and web applications for any category.
+Templates include CRMs, directories, planning, remote work and more.
 It's super cool!
 You can also see which templates have been "copied" most to see what others have built using Glide.

 - Great internal UX + explanations of how to use the app